-- For its good fats that protect us from cardiovascular disease.
+- For its good fats that protect us from cardiovascular diseases.

 - Rich in antioxidant vitamin E

-- Its fibre intake for better intestinal transit
+- Its contribution in fibres for a better intestinal transit

 - Its low glycemic index

-Also, for its price, a jar of organic almond butter bought in store will cost you 2 x more than if you homemade.
+- For its price, a jar of organic almond butter bought in a store will cost you 2 x more than if you made it yourself.

 Beforehand, if you can germinate your almonds, the nutritional benefits will only be better, I also tell you about it a little bit further down in this article.

-- To begin, place your raw and organic almonds preferably on a baking sheet covered with baking paper.
-(For a more bland almond puree, use peeled almonds).
+- To begin, place your raw and organic almonds on a baking tray covered with parchment paper.
+(For a more white almond butter, use peeled almonds).

-- Then, preheat your oven to 190°C and put the baking sheet in the oven to roast the almonds for 10 minutes. (to bring out all the flavour of the almonds)
+- Then, preheat your oven to 374°F / 190°C and put the baking tray in the oven to roast the almonds for 10 minutes. (to bring out all the flavour of the almonds)

-- Then let your almonds cool for a few minutes, before starting to mix in your blender or thermomix.
+- Then let your almonds cool for a few minutes, before starting to mix in your food processor or blender.

-1 - So place half of your roasted almonds in your blender.
+- So place half of your roasted almonds in your food processor.

-Also, avoid overheating by always mixing in 2 minute intervals with short pauses until the almond butter is obtained.
+- Also, overheating should be avoided by always stirring at 2 minute intervals and scraping the sides at each break until the almond butter is obtained

 Your homemade almond butter preparation is ready!